Korea, Republic of

 Acquisition tax is charged on the price of real estate, motor vehicles, construction equipment, golf membership, boats, etc. The acquisition tax rate varies depending on the type of assets subject to the tax, ranging from 1% to 7%.
 A weighted rate is charged on acquisitions in a designated metropolitan area or on acquisition of luxury items, such as villas, golf courses, and yachts.
-A 12% acquisition tax rate shall be applicable to the acquisition of residential house by a corporation.
+A 12% acquisition tax rate shall be applicable to the acquisition of a residential house by a corporation.

 In principle, registration tax is included in the acquisition tax.
 However, in some cases, a separate registration tax ranging from 0.2% to 5% is charged upon the act of registering the creation, alteration, or lapse of property rights or other titles and incorporation with the concerned authorities.
 Registration tax upon the registration of title or right and incorporation for corporations located in a designated metropolitan area may be subject to three times the normal rate of 0.4%.